Find out about current land issues in Ontario – here

 The agreement outlines a mutual, three-part commitment to friendship, peace between peoples, and living in parallel forever (as long as the grass is green, as long as the rivers flow downhill and as long as the sun rises in the east and sets in the west).
 Throughout the years, the Haudenosaunee have sought to honor this mutual vision and have increasingly emphasized that ecological stewardship is a fundamental prerequisite for this continuing friendship.

 First Peoples of the Great Lakes joined the British-Haudenosaunee Covenant Chain alliance in 1761.
 When the British treated the region as conquered territory, the Anishinabe and other nations expelled British garrisons and settlers from most of the territory in “Pontiac’s War.”
 As the war continued, the British government issued the Royal Proclamation, a first step towards Crown recognition of Aboriginal Title.
 After hostilities ended, First Peoples met with the British at Fort Niagara in 1764.
-There, they negotiated a renewed alliance, embodied in the Covenant Chain, the Royal Proclamation and the Treaty of Niagara.
+There, they negotiated a renewed alliance, embodied in the Covenant Chain, the Royal Proclamation and the Treaty of Niagara (be sure to click on the table of contents on this page) also see the Treaty of Niagara – pdf

 The vision of this website is to provide a platform for Indigenous peoples across Canada to share their climate change experiences and stories.
 Developed by Indigenous peoples for Indigenous peoples, the Indigenous Climate Hub provides access to climate change resources tools for Indigenous peoples to monitor and adapt to our ever changing climate.
 The platform also acts as a hub for Indigenous climate change leaders working on similar issues to come together and build from each others knowledge and experiences